kamiloses/FriendHub-Deprecated-Version/README.md

 You can modify your account details, including your profile image.
 The girl image shown earlier was not the default.
 ![image](https://github.com/user-attachments/assets/0ece0132-634d-4557-847f-8a6e863560a5)

-As i said  the application is not ready yet.
-I need to improve the HTML code, modify the API code, and perform more tests.
-Currently, I am focusing on making the application more rerembing Facebook.
-In the future, when I learn Angular and JavaScript, the project will be drastically changed.